IFT has conducted surveys of salaries and employment status among its U.S. members periodically over the past four decades.

-This year, for the first time, IFT is offering supplemental information in the form of the 2011 Membership Employment & Salary Survey Report.
-This report examines the income of IFT members who represent all types of professionals employed in food science and technology, incorporating income factors such as gender, years of experience, highest educational degree earned, geographical region, and size and type of employer.
-They also provides a snapshot of employment benefits, job satisfaction, and stresses.
+IFT is once again offering supplemental information in the form of the 2013 Salary Survey Report.
+This year marks the first time that non-members, international members, and international non-members were included in the survey.
+This report examines the income of both IFT members and non-members who represent all types of professionals employed in food science and technology, incorporating income factors such as gender, years of experience, highest educational degree earned, geographical region, and size and type of employer.
+It also provides a snapshot of employment benefits, job satisfaction, and stresses.

 Past IFT Salary Surveys are available to IFT Members and Food Technology subscribers.

 This Food Technology article covers highlights of the latest IFT Salary Survey Report.
 IFT’s exclusive and in-depth survey found that, after a small dip in 2011, food science salaries have bounced back and are up 3.4% vs. two years ago.

 This Food Technology article covers highlights of the latest IFT Salary Survey Report.
 Compensation is down slightly, but most food scientists find satisfaction in their jobs, according to those polled by IFT.